 Turin has always been a massive part of Italy’s history.
 In 1563, the city served as the capital of the Kingdom of Sardinia and the Duchy of Savoy.
 Due to the popularity of Turin museums, architecture, and galleries, the city held the illustrious role of being Italy’s capital between 1861 and 1865.

 After WWII, Turin became an essential part of the industrial triangle along with Genoa and Milano, and Italy and moved from politically valuable to economically crucial.
 FIAT is the most popular Turin-based brand, and the best spot to get a view of the entire city of Turin is by heading up Monte dei Cappuccini.

 You can start your trip to Turin by reserving at least two hours of your day to visit Museo Egezio.
 It is one of the most popular and most prominent tourist attractions in the city.
-Museo Egezio showcases the most extensive collection of artefacts from Egypt, second only to Cairo.
+Museo Egezio showcases the most extensive collection of artifacts from Egypt, second only to Cairo.

 It holds a statue of Ramses II, 24 mummies, and the untouched tomb of Kha and Merit.
 Egyptian Museum Turin is one of the best places to find out more about what ancient civilizations were about.

 Due to its popularity, there are often endless queues at Museo Egezio, so try to book tickets online to be able to keep up with your itinerary.